Complex oscillations in the delayed Fitzhugh-Nagumo equation: Model and summary of the main results

 \subsection{Previous works and main results}

-\revision{Our results are concerned with the dynamics of a planar delay dynamical system~\eqref{eq:FhNdelay} with timescale separation.
-The fast equation includes the delay.
+\revision{Our results are concerned with the dynamics of a planar delay dynamical system~\eqref{eq:FhNdelay} with timescale separation and a delay in the fast equation.
 A similar system has been investigated in a mechanical context~\cite{campbell-etal:09}, where the behavior of a machine is described by a delay differential equation with a slow variable.
 The authors focus on the behavior of the system in the limit of small delays.
-In that regime they are able to reduce their equation into an ODE and use finite-dimensional methods to show existence of canard explosions.
+In that regime they are able to reduce their equation {to} an ODE and use finite-dimensional methods to show existence of canard explosions.
 In the present paper, we shall be interested in the behavior of the system beyond the small delay regime, where the reduction to ODEs no longer holds.
-This is where we will need to use the singular perturbations methods to characterize the behavior of the system.
+This is where we will need to use the singular perturbation methods to characterize the behavior of the system.

 Another class of models including fast dynamics and delays was introduced in the 1980s.
-First works in the context of delay differential equations with multiple timescales were initiated by Mallet-Paret and Nussbaum in~\cite{mallet1986global} around a scalar equation with delays of type:
+First works in the context of delay differential equations with multiple timescales were {carried out} by Mallet-Paret and Nussbaum in~\cite{mallet1986global} {and focused on} scalar equations with delays of type: